 In November 2003 Martha Lane Fox stood down as Managing Director of lastminute.com to explore other opportunities but remained a non-executive director of the company.
 In May 2007 she was appointed a non-executive director of Marks and Spencer plc and also founded her own charitable foundation Antigone.org.uk.
 She is currently chair of Go On UK, a coalition of public and private sector partners that are helping millions more people and organisations online.

 In March 2014 she was appointed Chancellor of the Open University.
 She also co- founded and chairs LuckyVoice, revolutionising the karaoke industry and chairs MakieLab.
 In 2007 Martha and also serves as a Patron of AbilityNet, Reprieve, Camfed and Just for Kids Law.
 Martha was awarded a CBE in 2013.

-Martha Lane Fox has limited availability for sitting on panel discussions, delivering keynote and conference speeches as well as motivational presentations and has a particular interest in entrepreneurship and philanthropy.
+Martha Lane Fox is able to devote a limited amount of her time for sitting on panel discussions, delivering keynote speeches and conference speeches as well as delivering motivational presentations.

 GE's Leading & Learning conference was intended as an opportunity for our CEO female customers to get further involved in the diversity debate and learn from a broad range of speakers who are recognised leaders in their sector.
 We wanted to include Martha Lane Fox in the line-up because, for us, she is an extraordinary innovator who continues to share her knowledge and be a fantastic role model for new generations.
 We were not disappointed, as Martha's conversation with Lucy Kellaway was insightful, witty and really interesting learning about her current pet project doteveryone.org which looks to create a civic voice around the Internet.
 Thank you so much for all your support over the last few months as it has a joy to work with NMP Live, as we all know that conferences can be unwieldy beasts.